|Start||Wanstead underground station.|

 - Continue ahead down the footpath through a wooded area, 80°.
 In 130 metres at a footpath T-junction, turn left for 30 metres to then turn left along a footpath with the Ornamental Waters on your right, and a golf course (behind fencing) on your left.
 After 250 metres you pass by an HV pylon off to your left, and after another 40 metres have the River Roding on your left.
 The path veers away from the river and in 100 metres you have the pond on your right again.

-- In 300 metres you have Lincoln Island on your right and in another 250 metres can spot the other side of the pond through the trees on the right.
+- In 300 metres, where the path turns left, you have Lincoln Island on your right and in another 250 metres can spot the other side of the pond through the trees on the right.
 In 150m you get open views across a narrow arm of the pond and in 100m you walk under an HV cable run.

 - Turn right to continue alongside the Ornamental Ponds, 260°.
 After 100 metres ignore a right turning path to a car wide brick walled footbridge 40 metres off to your right.
 After a further 90 metres, you pass by a footpath off to your right (which goes along the right side of Perch Pond), to continue in the same direction with Perch Pond on your right hand side.